licyambrose/CreditCardDefault/README.md

 ### 5. Evaluation

-- The trained model is evaluated to assess its performance based on the business objective.
+- The trained model is evaluated to assess its performance based on the business objective (**_To predict the likelihood of a credit card client defaulting on their next month's payment_**).

 - **Metrics**: The evaluation focuses on metrics such as precision, recall, and F1-score, which are especially important for imbalanced datasets.
 Accuracy is also measured for both training and testing datasets.